 Number of Cubic Yards = Length (in feet) x Width (in feet) x Depth (in feet) ÷ 27

 Simply multiply the three dimensions* together to find the number of cubic feet, then divide by 27 to find the number of cubic yards.

-For curved areas, envision the area as if the boundaries were straight lines and make an educated guess.
+*Note: All dimensions must be measured or converted into feet.
+For curved areas, envision the area as if the boundaries were straight lines to calculate an approximation.